Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 ### Example1CaseMessage
-This Example shows how a ```Case Message``` statement can be used to capture a response and then respond accordingly.
+This example shows how a ```Case Message``` statement can be used to capture a response and then respond accordingly.

 ```clarion
 Example1CaseMessage    Procedure